-1. Form 6769 must be completed by the City employer and submitted with the Detailed Listing of Police Officers Employed for Calendar Year 2015.
+1. Form 6769 - Certification of Police Officers Employed in Prior Calendar Year must be completed by the City employer and submitted with the Detailed Listing of Police Officers Employed for Calendar Year 2015.

-Pursuant to Kentucky Revised Statute 95.022, prior to hiring a retired police officer, City employers must disclose the number of police officers it employed on average in calendar year 2015.
+As stated in Kentucky Revised Statute 95.022, prior to hiring a retired police officer, City employers must disclose the number of police officers it employed on average in the prior calendar year.
 This average determines the number of retired police officers that may be hired prospectively.
 If the average number of police officers employed by the City employer in calendar year 2015 was: